 Today Melanie serves the horse world as a clinician, a television broadcaster for major events, including the Olympics and World Championships, and a recognized judge for hunter/jumpers and hunter seat equitation.

 Originally from Minnesota, Steve started riding at the age of 20 on a green broke two-year-old he purchased for himself.
 The hard knocks school of horsemanship taught Steve a lot before he eventually answered an ad to work with polo ponies in Florida.
 This job led him to other horse opportunities in Alabama and eventually Wildwood Farm in Germantown, Tennessee in1989.
 As farm manager, Steve was responsible for training and playing the polo ponies along with preparing all the young horses for the colt starting clinics with Ray Hunt and Buck Brannaman.
-Thirty years later, Steve has retired as farm manager and from riding and playing polo, but still enjoys doing ground work with the horses on the farm and assisting Robyn Miller with her horsemanship workshops and short courses.
+Thirty years later, Steve has retired as farm manager and from riding and playing polo, but still enjoys doing ground work with the horses on the farm.